OkeyEzeobele/feedme-tech-test/README.md

 This project is a solution to the FeedMe technical task.
 It involves processing data from a mock proprietary feed service, transforming it into a structured JSON format, storing it in a MongoDB database, and displaying it on a web interface.

+## Technology Choices

+In the development of this project, several critical technology choices were made:

+1. **Node.js with Express**:
+    - Given the need to handle real-time data feeds and serve a web front-end, Node.js provides an efficient, scalable, and modern platform.
+Express simplifies the creation of the web server and API.

+2. **MongoDB**:
+    - A NoSQL database was a natural choice due to the flexible nature of the feed's data.
+MongoDB allows for quick writes and has a flexible schema to accommodate any unexpected data changes.

+3. **RabbitMQ**:
+    - When processing real-time data feeds, especially in scenarios where we might experience bursts of data, having a buffer like RabbitMQ allows us to decouple the data reception from the data processing.
+This ensures that no data is lost, even if processing temporarily falls behind the rate of data reception.

+4. **Docker & Docker-Compose**:
+    - Docker allows us to package our application with all its dependencies, ensuring consistency across all environments.
+Docker-Compose further simplifies the setup by allowing us to define and run multi-container applications, making it easier to manage services like MongoDB and RabbitMQ.

+5. **Native JavaScript for Frontend**:
+    - While libraries and frameworks like React or Vue might offer more advanced features, for the scope of this project, plain JavaScript was sufficient to fetch and display the data.
+It also ensures fewer dependencies and a faster loading time.

+6. **Jest for Testing**:
+    - Jest provides a comprehensive testing solution.
+Its easy setup, rich matchers, and clean syntax make writing tests straightforward.

+7. **Cors**:
+    - Due to potential cross-origin restrictions in modern browsers, the `cors` middleware for Express ensures that our frontend can successfully fetch data from our backend API without encountering CORS policy issues.

+These choices were made with scalability, maintainability, and performance in mind, ensuring that the solution is not only functional but also efficient and robust.

 ## Project Structure

 ```plaintext